sdkbox-doc/en/src/agecheq/v3-cpp/api-reference.md

                             const std::string & Data ) ;
 ```
 >  The associateData method allows you to save a string of information linking it to a particular
  AgeCheqPIN for a specific game or app.
-You'll want to use that data later if a parent should
+You’ll want to use that data later if a parent should
  unauthorize your online service.

 <pre>